 - Automated Collection Services must be honest about who they are and what they are attempting to do.
 They must notify you that they are a debt collection agency both orally and in writing.

 - Automated Collection Services cannot threaten to have you arrested or imprisoned over unpaid debts.

 Remove Automated Collection Services From Your Credit Report Today!

 Lexington Law can assist you in disputing Automated Collection Services collection accounts.
-They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.

 - Afni Collections

 - Cavalry SPV I LLC

 - CBE Group

 - CCS Offices